Chapter 7 Knowledge

 How does this theory explain classification?
 When you see an object, you (unconsciously) compare it to the exemplars in your memory, and you judge how similar it is to exemplars in different categories.
 For example, if you see some object on your plate and want to identify it, it will probably activate memories of vegetables, meats, fruit, and so on.
 In order to categorize this object, you calculate how similar it is to each exemplar in your memory.
 These similarity scores are added up for each category.
 Perhaps the object is very similar to a large number of vegetable exemplars, moderately similar to a few fruit, and only minimally similar to some exemplars of meat you remember.
 These similarity scores are compared, and the category with the highest score is chosen.

 Why would someone propose such a theory of concepts?
 One answer is that in many experiments studying concepts, people learn concepts by seeing exemplars over and over again until they learn to classify them correctly.
-Under such conditions, it seems likely that people eventually memorize the exemplars (Smith & Minda, 1998).
+Under such conditions, it seems likely that people eventually memorize the exemplars (J. D. Smith & Minda, 1998).
 There is also evidence that close similarity to well-remembered objects has a large effect on classification.
 Allen & Brooks (1991) taught people to classify items by following a rule.
 However, they also had their subjects study the items, which were richly detailed.
 In a later test, the experimenters gave people new items that were very similar to one of the old items but were in a different category.
 That is, they changed one property so that the item no longer followed the rule.
 They discovered that people were often fooled by such items.
 Rather than following the category rule they had been taught, they seemed to recognize the new item as being very similar to an old one and so put it, incorrectly, into the same category.

 7.3 Organization of Concepts